kimw8833/LLPP-Assignments/README.md

 $ nvcc --version # This command should print the version of your cuda compiler
 ```

-You could also check the [post-installation steps](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#post-installation-actions) and try verifying whether our install was successful by running some sample code.
+You could also check the [post-installation steps](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/#post-installation-actions), which include more detailed instructions on setting the PATH, and try verifying whether our install was successful by running some sample code.

 ## Building